devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/user-access.md

 * **Environment or cluster/namespace**

-In the `Environment` section, you can select one or more than one or all environments at a time.
+In the `Environment or cluster/namespace` section, you can select one or more than one or all environments at a time.
 Click on the environment section, you will see a drop-down of your environments and select any environment on which you want to give permission to the user.

 **`IMP`** If `all environments` option is selected then user gets access to all current environments and any new environment which gets associated with this application later.

-* **Applications**
+* **Application**

 Similarly, you can select `Applications` from the drop-down corresponding to your selected Environments.
 In this section, you can also give permissions to one or more than one or to all applications at a time.